 Does not have strong enough suction power for all types of heavy carpeting.

 Does not have laser vision or a self-emptying base.
-Some reviewers have said the suction is not always strong.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Shark robotic vacuums have a feature called Smart Sensor Navigation that allows them to sense the presence furniture, objects, and other obstacles.
-The vacuum avoids obstacles in its path, so your cleaning job isn’t interrupted.
+Shark robotic vacuums have a feature called Smart Sensor Navigation that allows them to sense the presence of furniture, objects, and other obstacles.
+The vacuum avoids obstacles in its path so your cleaning job isn’t interrupted.
 Notably, some Shark robotic vacuums are more sensitive than others.
 You’ll pay more for a model with higher-quality sensors, but a vacuum of this caliber will also clean more quickly and efficiently.

 Shark robotic vacuums that aren’t WiFi-enabled feature a remote control that allows you to set a cleaning schedule for the vacuum.
 Simply turn on the vacuum to clean at a given time, or create a recurring cleaning schedule for certain days of the week.

 Some Shark robotic vacuum cleaners include a detachable hand vac you can use to clean up messes.
-The hand vac is lightweight with a high-efficiency motor that picks up dirt and debris with outstanding suction.
-It also contains a multi-surface pet tool you can use to remove hair and dander from furniture and a crevice tool for cleaning between sofa cushions and other tight spaces.
+The hand vac is lightweight with a high-efficiency motor that picks up dirt and debris with strong suction.
+It also contains a multi-surface pet hair tool you can use to remove hair and dander from furniture and a crevice tool for cleaning between sofa cushions and other tight spaces.

+Here’s some good news.
+The best robot vacuum cleaners are no longer extravagant purchases.
+Most homeowners can acquire one if that’s the type of vacuum cleaner they desire.
 The most affordable Shark robotic vacuums aren’t WiFi-enabled; instead, they work via remote control.
 These products have a standard-size dustbin and basic Smart Sensor Navigation and usually range from $200 to $359.